judeavery/judeavery/README.md

 ## 📌 Featured Projects
 Some projects you’ll find here:
-- Sports analytics and modeling (MLB-focused)
+- TBD
-- Game data analysis and player performance modeling
+- TBD
-- Machine learning and applied analytics projects
+- TBD

 Each repository includes a clear problem statement, methodology, and results.